6 Alternative Experiences for Your Next Trip to Kyoto

 Iwakura | Shopping

-Japan’s artisans are known as ‘Shokunin’, one of whom is Shinji Sekizuka, a skilled designer and craftsman specializing in traditional Japanese footwear and zouri sandals, which operates under the moniker Hakimono Sekizuka.
+Japan’s artisans are known as ‘Shokunin’, one of whom is Shinji Sekizuka, a skilled designer and craftsman specialising in traditional Japanese footwear and zouri sandals, which operates under the moniker Hakimono Sekizuka.
 In his converted workshop and showroom, he meticulously handcrafts each custom piece and is one of the leading artisans of Japanese footwear.

 Pro Tip : Iwakura, where the workshop is located, is around 25 minutes by car from central Kyoto – you can also catch a train or bus.